TheIoTLearningInitiative/IntelEdison/documentation/PinMultiplexor.md

     * A pin mode needs to be set?

-    ```YES, According to Table1, IO5 corresponds to GPIO13, which has two mode, one as GPIO and other as PWM.
+    ```YES, According to Table1, IO5 corresponds to GPIO13, which has two modes, one as GPIO and other as PWM.
 For our example we need it configured as GPIO.```

     * What GPIO controls its input direction?